 - Low blood pressure

-- Abnormal connection to esophagus or surrounding blood vessels
+- Abnormal connection to tube to stomach or nearby blood vessels

 Some factors that may increase the risk of complications include: